kkappler/template/README.md

 # template

-This is an example of a src/ structure that I have lately been favoring for repo structure.
+This is an example of a src/ structure repo.

+Previously it used requirements-dev.txt but that has been deprecated and instead we can install the dev requirements from the pyproject.toml file.

 To install the environment:
 > conda env create --file environment.yaml